BeSimple/BeSimpleDeploymentBundle/README.md

 Here is the full list of parameters :

+-  host :
+-  rsync_port :
+-  ssh_port :
+-  username
--  host / rsync_port / ssh_port / username / password : rsync & ssh login informations
+-  password :
 -  path : the path for your application root on the remote server
 -  rules : list of rules templates to apply
 -  commands : list of commands to trigger on destination server